MinterTeam/minter-network-web/content/docs/index.md

 Allow owner to edit token supply:
 - **Mintable**: Ability to gradually increase token supply (cannot exceed Max supply);
-- **Burnable**: Ability to burn tokens that are freely available in the owner's wallet.
+- **Burnable**: Ability to burn tokens that are freely available in the holder's wallet.

 After the token has been created, users can send it via regular wallets similar to ordinary coins.